WeiqunPengLab/IRTools/README.md

 ## Tutorial

 The following tutorial will take you through how to use IRTools and allow you to check that the installation was successful.
-You will be working with mm9 activated/resting B cell data.
+You will be working with chromosome 19 of mm9 activated/resting B cell data.
 All data files can be found in the [Tutorial](Tutorial) directory.
 Note that all command line code in this tutorial is written with the assumption that the Tutorial directory is the user's current directory.

 ### Create an annotation file